nwilson512/nwilson512.github.io/sample-works/install-and-configure-statamic.md

     valet restart
     ```

-6. In your browser, run the statamic installer by navigating to:
+6. In your browser, run the Statamic installer by navigating to:

     ```
     http://your_site.test/installer.php